Your home is your biggest asset and you should make the most of it. Listed below are a few ideas to increase the value of your home.

 |1.
 Create an extra room.

 An extension, especially one that creates an extra bedroom or reception room will increase the value of your home.
 In fact, you may not even have to do the work, selling a house with planning permission for an extension already sorted out will allow you to ask a higher price.

 2. Improve your bathroom.

-Many prospective buyers look for fresh, up to date bathrooms, so tear out that 1970's avocado suite and replace it with a modern white bathroom suite.
+Many prospective buyers look for fresh, up to date bathrooms, so tear out that 1970’s avocado suite and replace it with a modern white bathroom suite – if it is just a case of replacing existing fittings then you can probably do it yourself.
 Wet rooms are also currently very fashionable but make sure that the installation is done by an experienced professional as a leak can be both disastrous and expensive to fix.

 3. Create a basement room.

 In some areas of the country basement excavations or cellar conversions are becoming increasingly popular.
 This is not a job to be undertaken lightly however given the practical challenges that they can present.
 The upside is that by adding another floor the work can increase the value of the house.